Dividends are one of the most important parts of investing.

-With that in mind, remember that even though the following stocks may have the biggest dividend yields on the FTSE 100 (as of 7 June 2021), that doesn’t mean they’ll continue to have those high yields or that they’re great investments.
+With that in mind, remember that even though the following stocks may have some of the biggest dividend yields on UK stock market (as of 7 June 2021), that doesn’t mean they’ll continue to have those high yields or that they’re great investments.

 Assuming you wanted to live on the UK average salary of £31,000 per year, and dividend yields and stock prices remained fixed, then you’d need to invest about £1m to live off dividends alone.

-That’s based on the average FTSE 100 yield being 3.4% at the time of writing, meaning a £1m investment in a fund tracking the index would net you about that average salary figure.
+That’s based on the average yield of the largest 100 companies on the UK stock market being around 3.4% at the time of writing, meaning a £1m investment in a fund tracking the index would net you about that average salary figure.

 A lot of investors turn to a strategy like this in retirement but with it comes an implicit acknowledgement that the value of investments, and they income they provide, can go down as well as up.

 Living off ‘natural income’ or using it to top up another source of income means understanding that those payments will fluctuate, sometimes massively as we saw in 2020.

 The simplest method of getting exposure to dividends is to buy shares in companies that pay them.